SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 Triggers the flow when you create an item, and each time you modify it in a SharePoint list.

+### When an item or a file is modified

+Triggers the flow when you modify an item or a file in a SharePoint list or a document library.

 ### When an item is deleted

 Triggers the flow when you delete an item in a list.
 To get the properties of a deleted item, you must connect this trigger must to the associated SharePoint site on which it is expected to run, using a site collection user account.